mitchellkolb/pi-music-player/documents/design-document.md

             - Restart raspberry pi
         - "Play" button
             - When pressed the web automation presses the play button on the website to play the music
+            - When pressed the button alternates to the pause icon and takes on the pause functionality
         - "Pause" button
             - When pressed the web automation presses the pause button on the website to pause the music
+            - When pressed the button alternates to the play icon and takes on the play functionality
         - "Volume Slider" button
         - "Thumbs Up" button
         - "Thumbs Down" button